syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Remove Resource

-If the resource is removed in an underlying datasource, you can call the notifyListeners.
+If the dynamic resource is removed to an underlying datasource, we need to notify the data source changes.

 {% tabs %}
 {% highlight dart hl_lines="2 4" %}